Watagon/learning-opensips/README.md

 The script run_test.sh will copy the exercise opensips.cfg to /usr/local/etc/opensips/opensips.cfg and will force opensips to restart to get the new configuration.

-Then run_test.sh will run 'node test.js'
+Then run_test.sh will execute test.js.

 ## Running a sample test script